philc/book-notes/philosophy/a guide to the good life - william irvine.md

 * The goal is not to silence grief; doing so would not honor the affection we have for the lost life.
 The goal is to avoid being excessively grief-stricken.
 * Negative visualization helps anticipate and remove the shock of losing a loved one.
-* "Retrospective negative visualization" is comparing the time that we got with a person to having had no time at all.
+* "Retrospective negative visualization" is comparing the time that we had with a person to having had no time at all.
 In doing so, we can be thankful of the time we had.
-* (some of the material in this chapter doesn't sound like a healthy, in-touch approach -- "overcoming grief with reason")
+* (some of the material in this chapter doesn't sound like a healthy, in-touch approach to me.
+E.g.
+  "overcoming grief with reason")

 ## Anger (chap 13)